ddaaac/mnist-with-kakao/mnist/README.md

-not using kakao.
+Use console to show result.
-show change after training.
+Show change after training.